borisf/insta-search/README.md

        to search
      * Select search mode
          * Content - search for content inside files (grep)
-         * Filenames - search for a file
+         * Filenames - search for a file.
+ClassyShark Insta search will look for dot(hidden) files, only if the hidden file was selected as root.
      * Ignore list - opens the `ignore.txt` from your home folder via the system editor.
 This file holds the ignored paths` data while crawling for files.
      * About - shows the version number